 - reconfiguring, renovating or equipping a facility that is owned by a public school in order to create a specialized environment that is integral and necessary to the operation of an innovative educational program.

-Cost/Amount Given: At least three $500 grants will be awarded
+Cost/Amount Given: $500 grants will be awarded